gtache/scalajs-gradle/README.md

 There is also `gradlew CleanAll` which will delete the build and js directories.

-You can run the generated javascript file with `gradlew runJS -Pclassname='nameOfClass' -Pmethname='nameOfMeth'`, where Pclassname is the full name of the class (main.scala.*name* in the scalajs-plugin-test project) and where Pmethname is optional (default is main).
+You can run the generated javascript file with `gradlew RunJS -Pclassname='nameOfClass' -Pmethname='nameOfMeth'`, where Pclassname is the full name of the class (main.scala.*name* in the scalajs-plugin-test project) and where Pmethname is optional (default is main).
 It requires Node.js to be on PATH.

 ### Options for RunJS
 -Adding `-PrunNoOpt` will copy and run the unoptimized file